One killed, 17 wounded in Israel car-ramming attacks

 At least one person has been killed and 17 wounded in car-ramming attacks in central Israel, according to police and medical officials.

-Israeli police said two Palestinian suspects from the occupied West Bank city of Hebron were arrested in connection with Monday’s attacks in the city of Raanana north of Tel Aviv.
+Israeli police said two Palestinian suspects from the occupied West Bank were arrested in connection with Monday’s attacks in the city of Raanana north of Tel Aviv.

 Keep readinglist of 3 items